daramcq/prolog/graphs/README.md

 ```

 ### Weighted Path between two nodes
-Given two nodes connected via a path of nodes and weighted edges, we may wish to identify the weight of a given path between them.
+Given two nodes connected via a path of nodes and weighted edges, we may wish to identify the weight of the paths between them.
 ```prolog
 ?- weighted_path(a, c, [], [], L).
 L = [b-c-2, a-b-1] ;